SJCGIS/lidar-swipe/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-## Known Issues

-- [ ] Max scale is 1:4800.
-Larger scales to become available as data is ready,

-- [ ] Flat, grey buffer on hillshade around shorelines.
-Hillshades are not applicable over water, so this is a no data zone.

 ## Thanks
 Special thanks to [Tom Wayson](https://github.com/tomwayson), [Allan Lafromboise](https://github.com/alaframboise), [Ben Stoltz](https://github.com/benstoltz), and [Arnaud Ferrand](https://github.com/tsamaya) for their work on [dojo-bootstrap-map-js](https://github.com/Esri/dojo-bootstrap-map-js) from which this application is derived.